sbhrwl/aws/1.Basics/1.Fundamentals/5.VPC/README.md

 ## Differences
 <img src="images/25.png">

-## 1. Use Case: How to Transmit data to 1000s of SERVICE consumers in different VPC accounts
+## 1. How to Transmit data to 1000s of SERVICE consumers in different VPC accounts
-An organization in the health industry needs to create an application that will transmit protected health data to thousands of service consumers in different AWS accounts.
-The application servers run on EC2 instances in private VPC subnets.
+- An organization in the health industry needs to create an application that will transmit protected health data to thousands of service consumers in different AWS accounts.
+- The application servers run on EC2 instances in private VPC subnets.
 The routing for the application must be fault tolerant.
+### Solution

-Solution: Create a VPC endpoint service and grant permissions to specific service consumers to create a connection
+- Create a VPC endpoint service and grant permissions to specific service consumers to create a connection

-2. How to prevent customer VPC to access our underlying EC2 instances?
+### 2. How to prevent customer VPC to access our underlying EC2 instances?
 - Create a NLB in VPC exposing the resources (EC2 insatnce)
 - Setup Private link by creating Interface endpoint in Customer that wants to consume our resources (Service hosted on EC2)
 <img src="images/26.png">

 # Endpoint Policy
 - When you create a VPC endpoint, you can attach an endpoint policy to controls access to the service (for ex: S3) to which you are connecting.
 - You can modify the endpoint policy attached to your endpoint and add or remove the route tables used by the endpoint.
 - An endpoint policy does not override or replace IAM user policies or service-specific policies (such as S3 bucket policies).
 - It is a separate policy for controlling access from the endpoint to the specified service.
 ## VPC endpoint Policy for S3
 <img src="images/27.png">